NITYANANDA/tsf/examples/jaxws-ws-trust/README.txt

 and uninstall the WSP and the STS by following this section: http://www.jroller.com/gmazza/entry/web_service_tutorial#maventomcat.
 Also start up Tomcat.

+Note: If you wish to use Tomcat 6, the following changes will be needed:

+a.)
+In the tomcat-maven-plugin in the service-war and sts-war module, change the URL to http://localhost:8080/manager (instead of the http://localhost:8080/manager/text used by Tomcat 7.)

+b.)
+In Tomcat 6's tomcat-users.xml file, instead of giving the tomcat user the "manager-script" and "manager-gui" roles, give him the Tomcat 6-specific "manager" role.

 3.)
 From the root jaxws-ws-trust, folder, run "mvn clean install".
 If no errors, can then run "mvn tomcat:deploy" (or tomcat:undeploy or tomcat:redeploy on subsequent runs as appropriate), either from the same folder (to deploy the STS and WSP at the same time) or separately, one at a time,